iharden/orca_led/README.md

 `orca_led --compare file1.led file2.led` compares two .led files and calculates the differences of the various contributions to the binding energy.

 ## Requirements
 Tested with `ORCA 5.0`.
 Precompiled binaries for Ubuntu and Windows 10 are statically linked and do not have further dependencies.
-When compiling the source code from scratch, Third-Party libraries (Boost and fmt) are needed.
-Boost.program_options is not header-only and therefore requires a proper installation of Boost.
+When compiling the source code from scratch, Third-Party libraries (fmt) are needed.
 Note: fmt was used in header_only mode so the FMT_HEADER_ONLY macro needs to be set.

 ## Contributor
 contributed by Ingolf Harden